patricklafrance/wmfnext-shell/README.md

 The host application could still register it's routes directly in the router configuration but it's convenient to move all routes registration to `runtime.registerRoutes()` as all the routes will be registered through the same entry point.

 The `runtime.registerRoutes()` function support the same syntax and options as React Router [createBrowserRouter()](https://reactrouter.com/en/main/routers/create-browser-router) `RouteObject`.
-Have a look at the [react-router documentation](https://reactrouter.com/en/main/route/route#type-declaration) to find out about the options.
+Have a look at the [React Router documentation](https://reactrouter.com/en/main/route/route#type-declaration) to find out about the options.

 👉 Now that the host application is ready to render modules routes, let's update the remote application to register some routes!
-To do so, open the `register.ts` file and add routes by using the `runtime.registerRoutes()` function (you could also use `runtime.registerRoute()` if you prefer).
+To do so, open the `register.ts` file of the remote application and add routes by using the `runtime.registerRoutes()` function (you could also use `runtime.registerRoute()`).

 ```tsx
 // remote - register.ts